Pitfalls and Outlooks in Using COMET: Acknowledgments

 \section{Acknowledgments}

-The work has received funding from the European Union's Horizon Europe research and innovation programme under grant agreement No 101070350 and from UK Research and Innovation (UKRI) under the UK government’s Horizon Europe funding guarantee [grant numbers 10052546 and 10039436].
+The work has received funding from UK Research and Innovation (UKRI) under the UK government’s Horizon Europe funding guarantee [grant numbers 10052546 and 10039436].
+We thank the anonymous reviewers for their insightful suggestions.